duolinwang/MusiteDeep/README.md

 ```
 # Running on GPU or CPU

 >After you install MusiteDeep, Theano will be installed along with MusiteDeep.
 Refer to [Keras documentation](https://keras.io/getting-started/faq/#how-can-i-run-keras-on-gpu)  to configure theano to run on GPU/CPU.
 Note that, if you want to use GPU, you also need to install [CUDA]( https://developer.nvidia.com/cuda-toolkit) and [cuDNN](https://developer.nvidia.com/cudnn); refer to their websites for instructions.
 If you use "pip install theano" to install theano (the lower but official supported version), you need to install cuDNN version 5.1.
+If you want to install cuDNN with higher version, you need to upgrate theano.
 CPU is only suitable for predicting not training.

 # For general users who want to perform human phosphorylation site prediction by our provided model :
 cd to the MusiteDeep/MusiteDeep folder which contains predict.py, train_general.py and train_kinase.py.